Contact the Office of Title IX Compliance & Institutional Response to Sexual Misconduct

 What are my rights if I am alleged to have committed sexual or gender-based harassment or sexual misconduct?
 Accordion Closed

-The rights of students and employees who are alleged to have committed sexual or gender-based harassment or sexual misconduct are protected as outlined in the Sexual Misconduct Policy and associated policies and procedures.
-For additional information and assistance, individuals with specific questions about the process or related concerns may contact the Equity and Access Office, Office of the Dean of Students, or the Office of Title IX Compliance & Institutional Response to Sexual Misconduct.
+The rights of students and employees who are alleged to have committed sex/gender-based harassment or sexual misconduct are protected as outlined in the Sexual Misconduct Policy and associated procedures.
+For additional information and assistance, individuals with specific questions about the process or related concerns may contact the Office for the Resolution of Sexual Misconduct: Title IX Institutional Compliance, Prevention & Response (ORSM).

 Can the university help even if I don’t report?
 Accordion Closed

-Yes, students and employees may contact the Office of Title IX Compliance & Institutional Response to Sexual Misconduct to discuss supportive measures.
-One may find more information regarding this service at Institutional Supportive Measures and Remedies
+Yes, students may contact the Lumberjack Care Center, and employees may contact the Office for the Resolution of Sexual Misconduct: Title IX Institutional Compliance, Prevention & Response (ORSM) One may find more information regarding this service at Institutional Supportive Measures and Remedies

 Are only women protected under Title IX?
 Accordion Closed

 All gender identities and expressions are protected under Title IX, the Arizona Board of Regents’ Non-Discrimination Policy, the Nondiscrimination and Anti-Harassment Policy, the Sexual Misconduct Policy, and the Standards of Residence.
-LGBTQIA specific resources are located in the Inclusion and Multicultural Services Office, 928-523-8511, LGBTQA@nau edu.
+LGBTQIA-specific resources are located in the Inclusion and Multicultural Services Office, 928-523-8511, LGBTQA@nau edu for students, and for employees at the Equity and Access Office.

 Will I be protected against retaliation?
 Accordion Closed